ldtteam/MinecoloniesWiki/source/tutorials/tutorial.md

 [File:Builder_Gui.png]

 You will have to issue the builder the "Build" assignment so he can build his own Hut first.
 Without the builder's hut being built, the builder cannot build any other buildings.
 He will be asking for the materials he/she needs.
 Make sure to check the chat regularly to see what materials the builder is requesting for any build/upgrade.

-**Hint:** If you see he/she has not finished a work order and you don't see the builder asking for any materials, go to the builder's hut and recall the builder and wait a bit to see what he/she needs.
+- **Hint:** If you see he/she has not finished a work order and you don't see the builder asking for any materials, go to the builder's hut and recall the builder and wait a bit to see what he/she needs.
+Also check Pg.
+2 of the Builder's Hut GUI and see what resources are in red color, those are missing resources.

 ### Step 4